Listen to the Podcast

 Again, work your probabilities and watch your risk.
 That’s what you always want to do in this business.
 It’s a risk management and money management business.

-That’s really how Theta works.
-That’s kind of the baseline behind it and if you’re just buying single individual options, you’re probably losing out based on that Theta decay because every day that option just stands still it’s like dead money.
+That’s how Theta works.
+That’s the baseline behind it, and if you’re buying single individual options, you’re probably losing out based on that Theta decay.
+Because every day that option stands still it’s like dead money.

-That’s typically where you want to get to, you want to be a net seller of options most of the time. and I have a really detailed video here, Episode 75 on trading options as well, which is where we get into spreads and maybe that’s a little bit more of an advanced video.
+That’s where you want to get to.
+You want to be a net seller of options most of the time.
+And I have a detailed video here, Episode 75 on trading options as well.
+This is where we get into spreads, and maybe that’s a little bit more of an advanced video.

-That’s why I wanted to share with you this Theta video about how Theta works and how it really works within option trading so that way you get some insights.
+That’s why I wanted to share with you this Theta video about how Theta works.
+But also I wanted to share with you how it works within option trading.
+That way you get some insights.

-So if you’ve watched this video first and then go to Episode 75, it’ll be a little bit more helpful because Episode 75 is a little bit more advanced and more complicated, that’s where we get into selling spreads and calendars and butterfly spreads and things like that.
+After you’ve watched this video and go to Episode 75, it’ll be a little bit more helpful because Episode 75 is a little bit more advanced and more complicated.
+That’s where we get into selling spreads and calendars and butterfly spreads and things like that.

 That’s where I discussed some of those strategies.
-That’s how really money is made with these option contracts.
-So take a look at Episode 75, if you’re a little more advanced and you’re getting a hang of these option contracts.
+That’s how real money is made with these option contracts.
+Take a look at Episode 75, if you’re a little more advanced and you’re getting the hang of these option contracts.

-But I just wanted to go in detail about this Theta decay within options because I know a handful of people e-mailing me, getting confused, or I’ve talked to you on the phone and they get burned by options because you’re not understanding what’s going on underneath the surface.
+But I just wanted to go in detail about this Theta decay within options.
+I know a handful of people e-mailing me, getting confused, or I’ve talked to you on the phone.
+They also get burned by choices because you’re not understanding what’s going on underneath the surface.

-And this Theta component is just one of the components behind it.
+And this Theta component is just one of the elements behind it.
 You also have your Delta, Gamma, and your Vega which are the other components you need to know and understand.

-It’s a massive course, its multiple courses, really when you think about, one of the largest courses I’ve created so far, but it’s really in detail.
-It’s really detailed in how to trade options because this is really advanced stuff.
+It’s a massive course, its multiple courses, really when you think about, one of the most extensive courses I’ve created so far.
+But it’s really in detail on how to trade options because this is advanced stuff.

 You need to know and understand these probabilities, these volatilities.
 You’re also going to be looking at how much or how many people are trading the open interest.
 You need to know these things when it comes to options because you don’t want to be stuck on these option contracts.

-Like in certain options like the CMG stocks where they’re trading lighter or even price line where it’s even lighter here and that’s some of the things that you need to pay attention and watch too.
+In the CMG stocks, they’re trading lighter or even price line where it’s even lighter here.
+And that’s some of the things that you need to pay attention and watch too.
 The more studying you’ll do the more you’ll understand because you’ll see different scenarios and situations.

-So always trade lightly until you get the hang of things and if you’re constantly trading the same thing like buying a call or buying a put like this and you’re getting burned and you’re losing money on this, then stop doing the same thing over and over again, you probably need to learn a little bit something in order to continue and better your education.
+Always trade lightly until you get the hang of things.
+And if you’re continually trading the same thing like buying a call or buying a put like this, and you’re getting burned, and you’re losing money on this, then stop doing the same thing over and over again.
+You probably need to learn a little bit something to continue and better your education.

 Pay per minute coaching

-So if you want we can schedule a consultation, a coaching session where you and me we look on screen, we look at your screen, I can share with you my screen and we can really drill down some of the problem areas that you have.
+We can schedule a consultation, a coaching session.
+You and me, we look on screen, we look at your screen.
+I can share with you my screen, and we can drill down some of the problem areas that you have.

-If you go to the website, you can just go to this page: Pay Per Minute Coaching and I’ll help you out.
-I’ve done a handful of these already, tons of people have scheduled sessions with me and we’ve shared the screen, we’ve done it through Skype and really get into it all about you and your personal problem areas.
+You can go to the website, and you can go to this page: Pay Per Minute Coaching, and I’ll help you out.
+I’ve done a handful of these already, tons of people have scheduled sessions with me, and we’ve shared the screen.
+We’ve done it through Skype and get into it all about you and your problem areas.

-We just go on screen, looking at the charts, looking at your strategy, what you’re doing and just discussing a handful of things about you and how your trading applies to your risk and reward strategies.
+We go on screen, looking at the charts, looking at your strategy, what you’re doing and just discussing a handful of things.
+We can talk about you and how your trading applies to your risk and reward strategies.

-And when you’re just buying single option contracts like these Thetas right here, they continue to work against you.
-So, study and learn your business.
-This is your business, this is your craft.
-If you don’t know and understand what you’re doing in your business with your money then you’re just simply putting it place some place where you don’t know the end result.
+When you’re just buying single option contracts like these Thetas right here, they continue to work against you.
+Study and learn your business.
+This is your business.
+This is your craft.
+If you don’t know and understand what you’re doing in your business with your money, then you’re just putting your money where you don’t see the result.

 Study it, learn it, continue to evolve and then grow and be consistent.
-Once you have consistency eventually, BOM, the light bulb flips and you got it.
-You got it, you can write your own ticket for your future.
+Once you have consistency eventually, BOM, the light bulb flips, and you got it.
+You got it.
+You can write your ticket for your future.

-Thanks for joining me in this video, I hope you found it helpful, maybe it was a little basic for some of you but really you need to understand Theta, and go back and watch Episode 75 if you haven’t seen that Episode or just to brush up on it, because really that’s going into even more detail when it comes to options.
+I hope you found it helpful.
+Maybe it was a little basic for some of you, but you need to understand Theta.
+Go back and watch Episode 75 if you haven’t seen that Episode or to brush up on it.
+That’s going into even more detail when it comes to options.